aldur/aldur.github.io/_posts/2023-10-15-migrating-to-cloudflare-pages.md

 - We want _links_ pointing to existing _resources_ on GitHub to redirect to the same resource, on Cloudflare.
-No generic redirects to the root of the new domain that leave to the users the burden to navigate back to their destination.
+No generic redirects to the root of the new domain that leave the users to find again their destination.
 - We also want _previous_ users to remain up-to-date.
 For that, we need to tell "browser users" that the blog has moved and notify _somehow_ RSS users too.